vlang/v/doc/docs.md

 ```

 Channels do not have to be declared as `mut`.
 The buffer length is not part of the type but
-a property of the individual channel object.
+a field of the individual channel object.
 Channels can be passed to coroutines like normal
 variables:

 ```v